FixPlanet/FixPlanet.github.io/src/join-the-committee.md

 around the overall project structure and operating procedures.
 Ultimately, responsibility for these decisions sits with the [trustees](/committee.html), but we believe that they should be established and discussed as a community.
+- **Term** - The expectation is that you will be on the committee for 1 year.
+Committee membership will be reviewed and approved by the trustees.

 ## Criteria